weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 **4. Create an Internet Gateway**

-Create an Internet Gateway to be able to access your EC2 instances externally.
+Create an Internet Gateway so that you can access your EC2 instances externally.

 ~~~bash
 GW_ID=$(aws ec2 create-internet-gateway --query 'InternetGateway.InternetGatewayId' --output text)
 ~~~

-Make sure to attach the gateway to the VPC and ensure that the gateway is used as the destination of the default route.
+Attach the gateway to the VPC and ensure that the gateway is used as the destination of the default route.

 ~~~bash
 aws ec2 attach-internet-gateway --internet-gateway-id $GW_ID --vpc-id $VPC_ID